JakirNobi/Obsidian/6-Zettlekasten/Js Objects.md

 Objects are variables too.
 But objects can contain many values.They are used to replicate real life objects that may have various properties.For Example a car may have multiple properties like model,company name,production year,engine capacity,car type etc.We use objects to assign these values to an object using key value pair.

+JavaScript Objects are Mutable.They are addressed by reference, not by value.If person is an object, the following statement will not create a copy of person:

+`{js icon}const x = person;`

 ---
 # Code Block
+`{js icon} ex`
 ```js
 const car = {
 	type:"Fiat",